peishanh/Bagel-Protocol/protein_production.md

 2. [SDS-PAGE analysis for purity](./gel_and_yields.md)
 3. [Assay for kinetic (Michaelis-Menten) parameters](./kinetic_assay.md)
 4. [Assay for thermal stability](./thermal_stability_assay.md)
-5. ALWAYS REMEMBER TO THROW AWAY YOUR 2 mL TUBE OF PROTEIN WHEN YOU ARE DONE TAKING MEASUREMENTS AND ASSAYING!
-KEEP THE BLACK 4˚C FRIDGE CLEAR!
+5. ALWAYS REMEMBER TO THROW AWAY YOUR 2 mL TUBE OF PROTEIN AND CULTURE PLATE WHEN YOU ARE DONE TAKING MEASUREMENTS AND ASSAYING!
+KEEP THE 4˚C COLD ROOM CLEAR!